CombineCommunity/CombineExt/README.md

 This lets you easily create custom publishers to wrap any non-publisher asynchronous work, while still respecting the downstream consumer's backpressure demand.

-You should return a `Cancelable`-conforming object from the closure in which you can define any cleanup actions to execute when the pubilsher completes or the subscription to the publisher is canceled.
+You should return a `Cancellable`-conforming object from the closure in which you can define any cleanup actions to execute when the pubilsher completes or the subscription to the publisher is canceled.

 ```swift
 AnyPublisher<String, MyError>.create { subscriber in